MicrosoftDocs/azure-docs/articles/web-application-firewall/afds/waf-front-door-drs.md

 |941380|AngularJS client side template injection detected|

 >[!NOTE]
-> This article contains references to the term *blacklist*, a term that Microsoft no longer uses.
+> This article contains references to a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

 ### <a name="drs942-21"></a> SQLI: SQL injection
 |RuleId|Description|